Tacoma Dome Station: Expansion

 As part of the Sound Transit 3 expansion program approved by voters in 2016, Sound Transit plans to build a Link light rail extension from Federal Way to Tacoma by 2035.
 The line will terminate near Tacoma Dome Station, with a station integrated with the Freighthouse Square complex that could include a pedestrian bridge.
-As of 2019, Sound Transit is evaluating six station options at Tacoma Dome Station, with elevated platforms above either Puyallup Avenue, 25th Street, or 26th Street.
+Six station options at Tacoma Dome Station were evaluated in 2019 for the draft environmental impact statement, with elevated platforms above either Puyallup Avenue, 25th Street, or 26th Street.
+In 2025, the Tacoma City Council and Sound Transit both endorsed an option on the site of Freighthouse Square for the station.

 The project was proposed as part of a failed ballot measure in 1995 and was cut from the successful 1996 Sound Move program.
 The Roads and Transit package in 2007 included funding for a SeaTac–Tacoma extension, but was also rejected; the smaller Sound Transit 2 proposal, approved by voters in 2008, funded construction to Federal Way and right of way acquisition for a future Tacoma extension until funding cutbacks during the Great Recession caused plans to be indefinitely delayed.
-The light rail extension was originally scheduled to be completed in 2030, but was delayed two years due to a program realignment plan approved in 2021 in response to a budget shortfall; a parking garage expansion that was approved as part of the plan was also delayed to 2038.
+The light rail extension was originally scheduled to be completed in 2030, but was delayed two years due to a program realignment plan approved in 2021 in response to a budget shortfall; the addition of 300 new surface parking stalls, approved as part of the plan, was also delayed to 2038.